alf-p-steinbach/Expressive-Cpp/README.md

 single item array reduces to the `std::decay_t` of the type of the single initializer.

-The idea of specifying `void` to get a deduced type reduces clarity because one has to know about it to understand what it means: it's not self-descriptive.
-And the idea of a type cleverly deduced by a non-trivial algorithm, from the types of all initializers, is a recipe for fragile, easily broken code.
-For when one can't reliably predict the result with just a reasonable effort, and when maintenance can inadvertently change the result by changing a value deep into a long sequence of values, then the coding and bug-hunting devolves to try-and-fail exploration.

-The Expressive C++ support increases clarity here by simply *naming* both the inferred type and explicit type cases, **`wrapped_array`** versus **`wrapped_array_of_`**, so that there’s no need to figure out what a `void` item type means, or what to write for that case.
-And `wrapped_array` increases programmer control by using a very simple, grokkable item type deduction for `wrapped_array`.
+The Expressive C++ support increases clarity relative to `std::make_array` by simply *naming* both the inferred type and explicit type cases, **`wrapped_array`** versus **`wrapped_array_of_`**, so that there’s no need for a maintainer to figure out what a `void` item type means, or for an original developer to figure out what to write for that case.
+And `wrapped_array` increases programmer control of the resulting array item type by using a very simple, grokkable item type deduction.
 Namely,

 * the `std::decay_t` of the first initializer, except
-* when there is only a single initializer that itself is of array type, such as a string literal, in which case `wrapped_array` just creates a copy of that array.
+* when there is only a single item initializer that itself is of array type, in which case `wrapped_array` just creates a copy of that array.

 Thus the C++03 example can be expressed as the slightly shorter and slightly more clear